Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +10000

-- The implied probability of Miami winning the national championship, based on its +10000 moneyline odds, is 1%.
+- Miami's chances of winning the national championship, based on its odds, are 1%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.